Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Methods

 The general approach is to use a simulated annealing optimization to fit for these parameters.
 A set of parameters is assumed and used to transform the field.
 More in-depth discussion on these transformations is described below.
 The transformed field is compared to the original field to compute a per-pixel $\chi^2$ value and likelihood.

-The transformations, shown in \cref{fig:algorithm}, start with the velocity field data and associated per-pixel uncertainty field in the observed detector frame. \begin{enumerate} \item The field is first translated from its observed position, $(x_c,y_c)$, to the detector origin.
-Future operations (rotation, shear) are implemented about this origin.
-Note that $(x_c,y_c)$ are then fitting parameters, and not simply an observation. \item Next, we apply a shear transformation to restore the unlensed fields in the source coordinates, $[x,y]$.
-With the correct parameters for $(x_c,y_c)$ and $\gx$, the intrinsic symmetry of the field will be restored at this point. \item In order to properly implement the two symmetry transformations, the galaxy axes must be aligned with the coordinate axes.
+The transformations, shown in \cref{fig:algorithm}, start with the velocity field data and associated per-pixel uncertainty field in the observed detector frame. \begin{enumerate} \item The field is first translated from its observed position to the detector origin by fitting parameters $x_c$ and $y_c$.
+Future operations (rotation, shear) are implemented about this origin. \item Next, we apply a shear transformation to restore the unlensed fields in the source coordinates.
+With the correct parameters for $(x_c,y_c)$ and $\gx$, the intrinsic symmetry of the field will be restored at this point. \item To properly implement the symmetry transformations, the galaxy axes must be aligned with the coordinate axes.
 Thus, the unsheared fields are rotated by a parameter for the position angle in the source plane, $\phi$. \item Two independent symmetry transformations are applied to the velocity field: a reflection across the major axis and an inversion across the minor axis.
-Each transformation is performed separately, resulting in distinct model fields for the major and minor axes.
-To account for the antisymmetry across the minor axis, the inversion consists of a reflection followed by a sign change.
-To derive the expression for the minor-axis model field, the central velocity parameter, $V_c$, is subtracted from both the reflected and model fields, and the sign is inverted, giving $V_{\text{model}} - V_c = -(V_{\text{reflect}} - V_c)$, which simplifies to $V_{\text{model}} = 2V_c - V_{\text{reflect}}$. \item These transformed fields should be identical to the original field if the correct parameters are used in the transformations (assuming, of course, intrinsic symmetry).
+To account for the antisymmetry across the minor axis, the inversion consists of a reflection followed by a sign change. \item These separate transformed fields should be identical to the original field if the correct parameters are used in the transformations (assuming, of course, intrinsic symmetry).
 The fields are averaged into a single model.
 This model is then transformed back into the detector plane by applying the inverse of each operation, rotation, shear, translation. \item Once back in the detector plane, the transformed model is compared to the data to compute a residual and likelihood. \end{enumerate} The actual implementation of this algorithm involves a sequence of coordinate transformations, applied to both the velocity and uncertainty fields.
 The likelihood produced here is combined with a term from the displacement of the photometric axes, covered in the next section.